necrosato/funderglow/README.md

 If there is a single ground pin and three color pins then that strip is common cathode.
 You can easily test this with a multimeter if you are unsure.

-These are commone anode strips and very cheap: https://www.amazon.com/gp/product/B07XXQD5PG
+These are the common anode strips I like to use, they are very cheap: https://www.amazon.com/gp/product/B07XXQD5PG

 ### Common Anode Led Controller Parts
 * 1 x Wemos D1 Mini (or other esp8266 dev board)